GMH-Code/Quake2-WASM/README.md

 Note that this version currently requires the PAK (asset) files from the shareware or full version of the original game.

+Quake2-WASM is based upon *Yamagi Quake II*, and inherits changes to the original game.
+These alterations may include changes to performance, memory usage, and visual effects.

+OpenGL ES 3.x hardware accelerated rendering is available in-browser.
+This is translated to WebGL 2.x, and it contains many impressive visual effects.
+The OpenGL 1.x and software renderers also work, which have fewer GPU requirements.

 [Quake-WASM](https://github.com/GMH-Code/Quake-WASM) is also available, playable [here](https://gmh-code.github.io/quake/), and can be built with open source PAK files.
-Quake-WASM is based on id's original code, and is designed to match the original game as closely as possible.
-It retains limitations, and has low memory usage and high performance in modern browsers.
+Quake-WASM is based on id's original code, and is designed to match the original Quake as closely as possible.

-Quake2-WASM is based upon *Yamagi Quake II*, and therefore inherits the changes to the original game.
-These alterations may include changes to performance, memory usage, and visual effects.

 Playing the Shareware Version
 -----------------------------